jinboszu/jinboszu/README.md

 ⡀⠀⠀⠀⢸⣿⣿⣿⣿⣿⣿⣿⣿⣷⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⡇
 ```

-My name is Bo Jin, and I am an Associate Professor at the Department of Management, Shenzhen University, Shenzhen, China.
+My name is Bo Jin, and I am an Associate Professor at the College of Management, Shenzhen University, Shenzhen, China.

 I primarily research on the methodology of Operations Research.